 - Metal panel systems: like sloping roofs, flat roofs can also be covered with structural metal panels.

 - Polymer-modified bitumen sheet membranes: composed of alternating levels of fabric that carries hot polymer-modified bitumen rolled out over the roof(similar to sod you might have laid down around your property).

 - Spray polyurethane foam-based (SPF) roof systems: a spray application weatherproofing that can be installed in various thicknesses to provide an additional slope for drainage.
 What type of roof membrane system is right for your flat roof will depend on the level of weatherproofing you need based on the location of your home.
 An experienced roofer will help you determine what’s best based on your home’s specifications.
 For a more detailed explanation of available roofing systems, visit the National Roofing Contractors Association website.

 At Chief Roofing we strive to offer our customers quality products and a variety of products to fit their needs and wants.
 Looking for something other than asphalt roofing?
 We offer metal roofing too!
 Metal roofing has become more prominent in new roof installations.
-More customers are beginning to consider the benefits that come with metal roofing compared to asphalt.
+More customers in Raleigh and Hillsborough, NC are beginning to consider the benefits that come with metal roofing compared to asphalt.
 Take a look at the benefits of metal roofing to see if they might be the better option for you!

 Life Expectancy- metal roofing has a higher life expectancy ranging from 20-50 years due to its sturdiness.

 Quick and Easy Installation- due to the lightweight of metal, installing metal roofing can be done quicker by roofing contractors